bio15anu/thesis/README.md

 # Thesis Pipeline
-All files pertaining to masters thesis are contained within this repository
+To facilitate reproducibility, all files pertaining to masters thesis are contained within this repository.

 See below for project pipeline commands